BenasB/kafka-faker/back-end/README.md

 - Environment variables
   - `BootstrapServers` sets the Apache Kafka bootstrap servers used by the kafka client.
 Specify your brokers here.
   - `ConnectionStrings__SchemaDatabase` sets the connection string for the schema database
-  - `FrontEndUrl` points to the front end project
   - Any other [ASP.NET Core environment variables](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/web-host?view=aspnetcore-6.0#host-configuration-values)